pooltogether/v4-docs/docs/reference/v4-core/Ticket.md

 The Ticket extends the standard ERC20 and ControlledToken interfaces with time-weighted average balance functionality.
             The average balance held by a user between two timestamps can be calculated, as well as the historic balance.
 The historic total supply is available as well as the average total supply between two timestamps.

             A user may "delegate" their balance; increasing another user's historic balance while retaining their tokens.

+## Structs
+### `AccountDetails`
+  - uint224 balance
+  - uint16 nextTwabIndex
+  - uint16 cardinality
+### `Account`
+  - struct ITicket.AccountDetails details
+  - struct ObservationLib.Observation[65535] twabs

 ## Functions
 ### constructor